 Automated functional testing and live monitoring of business-critical desktop and web applications built with technologies such as SAP, Microsoft .NET, Salesforce, ServiceNow, WordPress, and many others is a considerable challenge for traditional, code-based test automation tools.

 It not only requires building up a sophisticated understanding of the technology, code frameworks and development methods used to build the applications to be tested.
-It also requires learning either a proprietary scripting language or have professional-level experience with a programming language such as C#, Java or Python.
+It also requires learning either a proprietary scripting language or having professional experience with a programming language such as C#, Java or Python.

-We think almost everything about that whole process is just wrong, and we're working hard to do something about it.
+At LEAPWORK, we think almost everything about that whole process is just wrong, and we're working hard to do something about it.

 LEAPWORK is our answer, and it works in a completely different way.
 Test automation cases in LEAPWORK are built as visual flowcharts by connecting easy-to-use building blocks in our visual designer tool called Studio.

 By looking at the entire screen, including anything shown in a web browser, in a desktop application or rendered inside a Citrix window, and by performing advanced image and text recognition (IR and OCR), we can automate any application with LEAPWORK.

-All of this means that testers can focus on the important bits: Being ambassadors for the end-users of the application being tested, using their skills to translate business requirements into relevant test cases, automate in the places where it makes sense and performing exploratory work in other places.
+All of this means that testers can focus on the important things: Being ambassadors for the end-users of the application being tested, using their skills to translate business requirements into relevant test cases, automate in the places where it makes sense and performing exploratory work in other places.